 This is a great reminder that I need to deactivate ex-employees, as well as an interesting look at whether people are logging in or not (which can enable me to start conversations, if necessary, about who needs a license and who doesn’t).

 Second: What if I’ve frozen some users and don’t remember which ones they are?
-You can create a new list view to find out which users have been frozen.
-Just specify “Is Frozen = true” – and I also like to add “Active = true” because I am usually looking for active users who are frozen, but not yet deactivated.
+This is not accessible in a Users report, but you can create a new list view to find out which users have been frozen.
+Just specify “Is Frozen = true” – and I also like to add “Active = true” because I am usually looking for active users who have been frozen.